Creamy Sauce For Salmon – 10-Minute Recipe!

 Notes

-Adding parmesan cheese to sauce
+Adding parmesan cheese to the sauce

 The best part about this sauce is how creamy and smooth it turns out when I use fresh Parmesan cheese.
 I always grate it right when I start the recipe, which makes all the difference.
 I learned that pre-grated cheese tends to clump because it is drier, so I keep that for sprinkling on top of dishes.
 When I add the Parmesan, I make sure the sauce is off the heat or on very low, then stir it in a little at a time until it melts perfectly.
 It is a small step, but it guarantees the sauce stays silky and never clumpy.